Ayshwaryaoct/Data-Science-Projects/Computer Vision Hand Gesture Recognition System/README.md

 Computer vision is being widely used for gesture detection and classification, and various approaches have been proposed to support simple applications.
-Here in this project, I am planning to capture the live hand gesture using the webcam, say showing numbers, closed fist, and then go through the recognition process and classify the result.
+Here in this project, I have captured the live hand gesture using the webcam, say showing numbers, closed fist, and then go through the recognition process and classify the result.